Manage eVolve Properties

 The available list of parameters inside the grid is pulled from the eVolveMechanicalSharedDefinitions file located in your SharedParameter File location set in Workstation Settings.
 These parameters are created by eVolve when it encounters any new fabrication part properties in your models.

 - Active/Inactive - This allows you to control which shared parameters you want in your project.
 Checked includes it as a project parameter, and unchecked removes it.

 - User-Created - This provides insight as to whether you created this parameter or it was made by eVolve.

-- Enable/Disable All - This allows you to quickly either check or uncheck all parameters in the grid.
+- Enable/Disable All - This allows you to check or uncheck all parameters in the grid.

 Import/Refresh Fabrication Parameters

-When used. this feature creates eM_ fabrication parameters for all drawn parts in the model.
-This is incredibly useful when trying to populate your eVolveMechanicalSharedParameterDefinitions file for the first time.
-It also syncs the data between the eM_ parameter and its respective fabrication property as well to ensure all information is accurate once these new parameters are created.
+This feature creates eM_ fabrication parameters for all drawn parts in the model.
+This is useful for populating your eVolveMechanicalSharedParameterDefinitions file for the first time.
+It also syncs the data between the eM_ parameter and its respective fabrication property to ensure all information is accurate once these new parameters are created.